olamilekan5162/EasiPharma/Readme.md

 EasiPharma is a stock and inventory management system designed for pharmaceutical businesses.
 It helps track stock levels, manage suppliers, and automate order placements when stock runs low.
 The system integrates AI to provide recommendations for restocking.

 ## Features
-- Inventory management: Admin Can track the orders received, Order stocks, Add stocks to the available stocks and know when a stock is not available.
+- **Inventory management:** Admin Can track the orders received, Order stocks, Add stocks to the available stocks and know when a stock is not available.
-- Supplier tracking: Admin can add to the suppliers providing the stocks and also select from the existing suppliers to order stocks
+- **Supplier tracking:** Admin can add to the suppliers providing the stocks and also select from the existing suppliers to order stocks
-- Automated stock ordering: Stock can be ordered and if stock is delivered within the specified date it will automatically add up to available stock>
+- **Automated stock ordering:**** Stock can be ordered and if stock is delivered within the specified date it will automatically add up to available stock>
-- AI-driven restocking recommendations: Ai recommends the stock that might be needing by making suggestions from the stocks that are not available
+- **AI-driven restocking recommendations:** Ai recommends the stock that might be needing by making suggestions from the stocks that are not available
-- User authentication: Users can, log in, and log out using Firebase Authentication.
+- ****User authentication:** Users can, log in, and log out using Firebase Authentication.

+## **Technologies Used**
+- **React.js** Frontend framework
+- **OpenAI GPT-4o-mini** AI-powered restocking suggestion and warning.
+- **Firebase Firestore** Database for storing orders, stocks, and suppliers
+- **Firebase Authentication** User login & Logout  authentication

+## **Prerequisites**
+- Node.js must be installed on your machine
+- Firebase account with a configured Firestore database
+- OpenAI API key

 ## Installation
 1. Clone the repository: